 - Matthew L. McMullen

 - Michael A. Ossi, O.C.

 - Andrew M. Leone, O.C.

 - Nollys R. Solarte, O.C.

 If you have a newborn or young child who has suffered consequences as a result of an injury sustained during or shortly after birth, time is of the essence if you wish to seek justice against the party responsible.

 The law offices of Florin|Roebig can offer you or your loved one a free case evaluation to discuss your case and provide an overview of your legal options.

 Don’t wait to find out what your case may be worth.
-Call us today to schedule a free case evaluation with one of our birth injury attorneys and begin the process of filing a birth injury claim.
+Call us today to schedule a free consultation with one of our birth injury lawyers and begin the process of filing a birth injury claim.